|Overview||Importing This File|

 Levels and Parentage

 Creating all terms for the year at once can lead to a cluttered user experience, so best practice is to create terms as needed.
-Terms must be created before sections can be loaded, so the scripts should be written to pull a given term before the rest of that term’s data.
+Terms must be created before sections can be loaded, so this file should be created before a given term before the rest of that term’s data.

 Suggested SIS Tables